-Each type of example deployment node is represented as a 3d physical node element, colour coded to indicate whether it is a user node (space or ground), or a space or ground segment routing node.
+Each type of example deployment node is represented as a 3D physical node element, color coded to indicate whether it is a user node (space or ground), or a space or ground segment routing node.
 Shaded colour is used where a node acts as both user and routing node.

 Physical links between nodes are shown as solid lines.
 As an extension to the SCCS ADD notation, these are colour-coded to indicate which Communications View link context applies: Space, On-board, or Terrestrial Link.
 A dashed blue line may be used to show use of the CCSDS Space Link Extension standard between a ground station and other ground segment facilities.